 Why?
-Because it has some of the most beautiful beaches in the Caribbean.
+Because it has some of the most beautiful beaches in the World.
 They offer a wide range of activities, from surfing to snorkeling.
 Which ones should you visit, then?

 There are eight beaches in the Dominican Republic that are considered the best.
 These include Playa Palmera, Playa Blanca, Bávaro Beach, Playa Rincón, Cayo Levantado, Playa Juanillo, Playa Macao, and Kite Beach.
 Each beach offers something unique, whether it’s the white sand or the turquoise water.